Darkzarich/Smiler/README.md

 ### [Demo](https://smiler.darkzarich.com/posts/all) | [Swagger documentation](https://smiler-api.darkzarich.com/api-docs/)

-Hello! :smile:
+Welcome! :smile:

-This is my own pet MEVN (MongoDB, Express, Vue.js, Node.js) site-project similar to reddit.com, 9gag, etc with many different and awesome features, open Swagger API documentation (as the result of using Design First approach).
-Main reason of making this site is fun and learning new things while making it.

-Here is my [public roadmap](https://indecisive-shame-203.notion.site/73381a25f9154f56acf3eb43dcb6e36e?v=1d21a8001b464367963c77605c9ab92a&pvs=4) so you will know anything about what I'm currently working on related to this project and also any my future ideas and fixes I'm planning to release one day :sunglasses:
+This is my pet project build on the MEVN stack (MongoDB, Express, Vue.js, Node.js).
+It’s a Single Page Application (SPA) inspired by platforms like Reddit and 9gag, packed with exciting features and innovative technical solutions listed below.
+Most components are covered with end-to-end (e2e) tests to ensure reliability.

+The primary motivation behind this project is to have fun while learning new technologies and implementing creative solutions.

+I hope you find it as enjoyable as I do!

+Feel free to explore the code, report issues, or contribute!

 ### Requirements:
 - Node.js (>=20.16.0)